cyanel-it/tp-api/README.md

 # Goal overview

-Goal is to create and deploy a backend application to expose an API that simplify the usage of the Metropolitan of Art Museum API and enhance existing features.
+Goal is to create a Hub API to access to objects across several museums API.
+It's a backend application that expose an API and make the usage of other API easier.
+First musuem is the Metropolitan of Art Museum API.

 A request from a client application should be:

 > Client application > YOUR NEW API > existing Metropolitan of Art Museum API

 You would have to: